Chapter 14 Summarizing Data

 Note in our dataset that both Halifax NS and Saint John NB have three NAPS stations each.
 It won’t matter for our aggregation, but if we were exploring this data in more depth this is something we would want to take into account.

-14.2 Summarizing data by group
+14.2 Summarizing Data by Group

 Let’s calculate the mean hourly NO2 concentrations in the 4 provinces in our dataset: